Nursing Home Abuse & Neglect Attorneys

 We Give a Voice to the Voiceless

 Nursing home residents are among society’s most vulnerable individuals.
-Unfortunately, this makes them easy targets for various types of mistreatment by staff, including physical, emotional, and nonverbal abuse, as well as inadequate medical care and neglect.
+Unfortunately, this makes them easy targets for various types of mistreatment by staff, including physical, emotional, and verbal abuse, as well as inadequate medical care and neglect.
 In some cases, victims find it difficult to speak out about the mistreatment, either because they fear retaliation by their abuser, are ashamed or don’t want to embarrass anybody.
 Abuse of any kind is unacceptable and needs to be stopped, especially when directed at those too vulnerable to advocate for themselves.

 When families are torn apart due to nursing home corporations’ negligent and selfish acts, we take a stand.
 Our North Carolina nursing home abuse and neglect attorneys will not rest until every aspect of why and how this abuse or neglect occurred is discovered, and the responsible parties are held accountable.